particle1331/M1-tensorflow-benchmark/README.md

 New benchmarks for different architectures and dataset or tasks can be easily created by extending the `Benchmark` abstract class in `benchmarks.py`.
 See existing implementations in that script for the MLP and VGG architectures.

-Results for existing benchmarks can be updated by running benchmarks on different environments, e.g. new RTX cards, M1 Max, different TF versions, etc.
+Results for existing benchmarks can be updated by running benchmarks on different environments (e.g. RTX cards, M1 Max, different TF versions):

 ```
-python run.py <new_compute> mlp
+python run.py <new_compute_env> mlp
 ```

 <br>